ArmandBahi/lovable-supabase-backup/README.md

 1. Start your **self-hosted** Supabase stack and note `POSTGRES_PORT`, `POSTGRES_PASSWORD`, and `POOLER_TENANT_ID` from `infra/supabase/.env`.
 2. Set `RECOVER_MODE=true`, `BACKUP_MODE=false`, and the `RECOVER_PG_*` + `MIGRATIONS_FOLDER` variables (see above).
 3. The script resolves migration paths, checks connectivity, runs **`recreatePublicSchema()`**, then **`playMigrations()`**.
+4. If the recover users envs are set, it ensures a bootstrap recover user profile/role, synchronizes users from `users.json` through edge functions, and builds an internal `backupUserId -> recoverUserId` mapping for data remap before import.

 Details, pooler vs direct Postgres, and limitations of the SQL retry path are documented in: